jencyyyyy/jencyyyyy/README.md

 - 💬 Ask me about **C, Java, OS, CN, NS, Python ML**

-- ⚡ Fun fact **If Seldon Cooper can find a friend pack, so will you..**
+- ⚡ Fun fact **If Sheldon Cooper can find a friend pack, so will you..**

 <h3 align="left">Connect with me:</h3>
 <p align="left">